-By failing to report your receipts of these requests, as directed by Section 760.5 of the Regulations, you are in violation of Section 760.5.
-We therefore charge you with five violations of Section 760.5 of the Regulations.
+By failing to report your receipts of these requests, described in Table B, as directed by Section 760.5 of the Regulations, you are in violation of Section 760.5.
+We therefore charge you with eight violations of Section 760.5 of the Regulations.